Ornamental Alphabets, Ancient and Mediæval (page 3/7)

 Decorative initial letter “H” from 16th Century

-This capital “K” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
-It is taken from a 16th century alphabet, and features various grotesque faces sticking out tongues. [more...]
+This ornamental capital “h” in white on black is suitable for use as a drop cap (dropped capital) or a decorative initial.
+It is taken from a sixteenth-century alphabet in white on black. [more...] [$]

 Note: If you got here from a search engine and don’t see what you were looking for, it might have moved onto a different page within this gallery.